 Kitchens have always interested me, even as a child.
 I can vividly recall my great-grandmother’s kitchen in her house in Brooklyn.
 She had an old, wall-mounted sink, a wringer washing machine, a free-standing old cast iron stove and a cupboard for storage – all lined up against the far wall.
 A small refrigerator was standing between 2 windows by the sink and, of course, the multi-task table in the center.
 That was it!

-The sink seems to be undermounted in the countertop and the stove has a smooth top.
+The sink seems to be top mount, stainless steel in the countertop and the stove has a smooth top.
 I wonder if this is authentic!
 I don’t see any venting over the cooking surface.
-The full tile backsplash and tray base storage are items we incorporate in every kitchen today.
+The full tile backsplash and tray base storage are items we incorporate in every kitchen today, in addition to tiling up to a shelf above the range.

 This kitchen doesn’t have any work space so I guess they provided the stack tables on the right side to give the space some function.
 Note the open area under the sink where they stored the garbage can.
 Little did they realize that it was set up for a wheelchair.
 The built-in storage areas and tray space give it a cute touch, in addition to some much needed storage.

 This kitchen has more counter area for food preparation and a separate eating area with built-in storage.
-Notice the old telephone on the “telephone table: with a shelf for the phone book.
-I notice the clock in each kitchen has a prominent location.
-Today every appliance has an LED panel with a clock/timer, so clocks are not needed.
+Notice the old telephone on the “telephone table with a shelf for the phone book.
+The clock in each kitchen has a prominent location.
+Today every appliance has an LED panel with a clock/timer, so wall clocks are not needed.

 Finally!
 The dishwasher was becoming a hot item in the 50’s.
 American Kitchens made a “Roto-Tray” dishwasher where the upper rack rotated through “steaming, swirling sprays of super-hot water getting them 3 times cleaner than washing by hand.”
 Looks like the corner lazy susan was included in this kitchen.